+- 3. Demonstrate essential computer

+- 4. Demonstrate essential
-- 5. Develop job seeking skills

-- Respect themselves and others as a member of a diverse community

-- 7. Think critically and creatively

-- 8. Work cooperatively

-- 9. Value learning
+- 5. Develop job seeking skills 2.
+Communicate clearly and effectively 6.
+Respect themselves and others as a member of a diverse community 7.
+Think critically and creatively 8.
+Work cooperatively 9.
+Value learning

 - 1. Students must submit an application & \$30 fee. - 2.
-Students must complete reading, writing, and math placement testing.
+Students must complete reading, writing, and math placement testing. - 3.
+Students must submit official high school, GED, or HSED transcript.

-- 1. 67 Credits with an average of 2.0 or above. - 2. \Average of 2.0 ("C") or above for these major courses.
+- 1. 67 Credits with an average of 2.0 or above. - 2.
+Average of 2.0 ("C") or above for these major courses.

 For a complete list of Graduation Requirements check the Student Handbook.
+NOTES

-- 1. A uniform and physical may be required for courses marked with "See Note 1". - Conference Center Internship, in addition to the requirements stated in Note 1, requires student to have current CPR certification, and obtain consent of the instructor - 3.
+- 1. A uniform and physical may be required for courses marked with "See Note 1". - 2.
+Conference Center Internship, in addition to the requirements stated in Note 1, requires student to have current CPR certification, and obtain consent of the instructor. - 3.
 A satisfactory placement test score (or successful remediation) is required prior to enrollment.
 See a counselor for details. - 4.
 Formerly 804-106 Intro to College Math.